 While they’re aren’t many cards issued in the U.S. with the Visa Infinite designation, there are a couple of good ones – the Chase Sapphire Reserve and the U.S.Bank Altitude Reserve.
 But, these cards also comes with higher annual fees, so you’ll have to weigh the benefits to see if they’re worth the extra cost for you.

 Keep in mind, that some perks like the Global Entry fee credit or primary rental car insurance are available on travel credit cards with much smaller annual fees.
-For example, the IHG® Rewards Club Premier Credit Card only has an $89 annual fee and comes with a Global Entry/TSA PreCheck application credit and the Chase Sapphire Preferred has a primary rental car insurance benefit and only a $95 annual fee.
+For example, the IHG® Rewards Club Premier Credit Card only has an $89 annual fee and comes with a Global Entry/TSA PreCheck application credit and the Chase Sapphire Preferred Card has a primary rental car insurance benefit and only a $95 annual fee.

 |For more travel and credit card news, deals and analysis sign up for our newsletter here.|